- 15 large tomatoes (5 pounds), seeded and quartered

 - Meanwhile, in a Dutch oven, saute onion in remaining oil until tender.
 Add tomatoes, water, salt and, if desired, pepper flakes.
 Bring to a boil.
 Reduce heat; cover and simmer 30 minutes or until flavors are blended.
 Cool slightly.

 - In a blender, process soup in batches until smooth.
 Return to pan.
 Stir in cream and heat through.
+Sprinkle with basil if desired.
 Yield: 6 servings.

 Reviews for Contest-Winning Roasted Tomato Soup